-For the evaluation, students will need to have memorized 1000 words in the local language (these must be in addition to the 500 used in the mid-point evaluation, so 1000 new words).
+For the evaluation, students will need to have memorized 300 words in Farsi (these must be in addition to the 200 used in the mid-point evaluation).
 The student will give tell the evaluator the genres from which the vocabulary come from and recite those words to their evaluator.
-For example, the student will tell their evaluator: 'my 1000 words come from everyday life and things such as groceries, numbers, the alphabet, family members, directions, animals, objects in various rooms (i.e. furniture), objects in nature, weather, emotion words.'
+For example, the student will tell their evaluator: 'my 300 words come from everyday life and things such as groceries, numbers, the alphabet, family members, directions, animals, objects in various rooms (i.e. furniture), objects in nature, weather, emotion words.'
 The student can choose which words they will speak-out in their evaluation and must let the evaluator know beforehand what genre/types of words the student will recite.